upbound/docs/content/all-spaces/spaces/query-api/_index.md

 Upbound's Query API allows users to inspect objects and resources within their control planes.
 The read-only `up alpha query` and `up alpha get` CLI commands allow you to gather information on your control planes in a fast and efficient package.

-## Overview

-The Query API allows you to retrieve control plane information faster than traditional `kubectl` commands.
-This feature lets you debug your Crossplane resources with the CLI or within the Upbound Console's enhanced management views.

 {{< hint "important" >}}